 - 1. Prepare three identical test samples, such as identical PVDF or nitrocellulose strips to which the protein of interest has been transferred.
 The test samples should be blocked using a blocking buffer, such as Tris buffered saline supplemented with 0.1% Tween 20, and either 5% BSA or 5% non-fat dried milk. - 2.
 Prepare 6.5 mL of working antibody stock solution (1:1000 in this example) by adding 6.5 μL of antibody stock solution to 6.5 mL of buffer containing blocking protein, such as TBS supplemented with 0.1% Tween 20, and either 3% BSA or 3% non-fat dried milk. - 3.
-Apportion the unused PSSA into working aliquots and store at -20°C for future use (the stock PSSA contains 50% glycerol and will not freeze at this temperature). - 4.
+Apportion the unused PSSA into working aliquots and store at $-20^{\circ}$ C for future use (the stock PSSA contains 50% glycerol and will not freeze at this temperature). - 4.
 Allow the lyophilized control peptides to reach room temperature, ideally under desiccation. - 5.
-Reconstitute each of the control peptides (supplied at 0.1 mg/vial) to a concentration of $66.7 \mu\text{M}$ with nanopure water.
-For a peptide with a molecular mass of 1500 (stated on the peptide Product Analysis Sheet), reconstitution with 1 mL water yields a solution with a concentration of $66.7 \mu\text{M}$ . - 6.
+Reconstitute each of the control peptides (supplied at 0.1 mg/vial) to a concentration of 66.7 $\mu$ M with nanopure water.
+For a peptide with a molecular mass of 1500 (stated on the peptide Product Analysis Sheet), reconstitution with 1 mL water yields a solution with a concentration of 66.7 $\mu$ M. - 6.
 Apportion the unused reconstituted peptide solutions into working aliquots and store at $-20^{\circ}$ C for future use. - 7.
-Label 3 test tubes as follows: - tube 1: water only, no peptide control - tube 2: phosphopeptide - tube 3: non-phosphopeptide - 8.
-Into each tube, pipette the following components - tube 1: 2 mL diluted PSSA solution plus 10 μL nanopure water - tube 2: 2 mL diluted PSSA solution plus 10 μL phosphopeptide - tube 3: 2 mL diluted PSSA solution plus 10 μL non-phosphopeptide - .
-Incubate the three tubes for 30 minutes at room temperature with gentle rocking. - 10.
-At the end of the incubation step, transfer the contents of each of the three tubes to three clean reaction vessels.
-Into each reaction vessel, transfer an identical test sample.
+Label 3 test tubes as follows: - tube 1: water only no peptide control - tube 2: phosphopeptide - tube 3: non-phosphopeptide - 8.
+Into each tube, pipette the following components - tube 1: 2 mL diluted PSSA solution plus 10 μL nanopure water - tube 2: 2 mL diluted PSSA solution plus 10 μL phosphopeptide - tube 3: 2 mL diluted PSSA solution plus 10 μL non-phosphopeptide - D. Incubate the three tubes for 30 minutes at room temperature with gentle rocking.
+During this incubation, the peptides have the chance to bind to the combining site of the antibody. - 10.
+At the end of the incubation step, transfer the contents of each of the three tubes to clean reaction vessels containing one of the three identical test samples.